 Estadio das Dunas – Natal

-There was huge American support in, and around, the stadium and non-stop chants of USA, USA, USA rang out for the full 90 minutes.
+There was huge American support in and around the stadium and non-stop chants of USA, USA, USA rang out for the full 90 minutes.
 Having being eliminated by the Black Stars in 2012, the USA were after revenge and they scored within the 1st minute; in fact it was the fifthfastest World Cup goal of all time!
 Ghana were rattled and they took most of the first half to find their feet.

 The second half was very entertaining, with end-to-end football.
-Ghana eventually equalised in the 82nd minute but hopes of a point were dashed just four minutes later as America hit the winner to send the partisan SUA crowd into raptures.
+Ghana eventually equalised in the 82nd minute but hopes of a point were dashed just four minutes later as America hit the winner to send the partisan USA crowd into raptures.

-Just over 100kms and a three-hour bus ride north of Natal, São Miguel do Gostoso is the departure point for an awesome day’s beach-buggy adventuring along the coast.
-You could in fact travel the entire 750 kms from Natal to Fortaleza by beach buggy and we headed north for a few hours and enjoyed a delicious seafood lunch at a tiny village only accessible via the beach.
+Just over 100kms and a three-hour bus ride north of Natal, São Miguel do Gostoso (SMdG) is the departure point for an awesome day’s beach-buggy adventuring along the coast.
+You could in fact travel the entire 750 kms from Natal to Fortaleza by beach buggy and we headed north for a few hours from SMdG and enjoyed a delicious seafood lunch at a tiny village only accessible via the beach.